odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

    :align: center

-As a result the sequence color changes to black an the column Next number and quantity available are updated:
+As a result, the sequence color changes to black and the column Next number and quantity available are updated:

 .. image:: media/Chile13.png